Skip to content

 Add Time Adds a selected amount of time to Variable A when Variable A is a date.
 Select a number in the Length field.
 This is the number of your selected units.
 In the Unit field, select from Seconds, Minutes, Hours, Days, or Months.
 The transformed date cannot be more than a year from the original date.

 Subtract Time Subtracts a selected amount of time from Variable A when Variable A is a date.
 Select a number in the Length field.
 This is the number of your selected units.
 In the Unit field, select from Seconds, Minutes, Hours, Days, Months, or Years.
-The transformed date cannot be before the current date.

 The Basic Editor allows users to create custom variables by adding text or attributes and applying operators to the values.